-This is the eighth in a series describing how the Social Security Administration is working towards a more modern IT infrastructure.
-You can find part 1 here, part 2 here, part 3 here and part 4 here, part 5 here, part 6 here, and part 7 here.
+This is the 9th in a series describing how the Social Security Administration is working towards a more modern IT infrastructure. *Part 1: Catching Up and Jumping Ahead

 Over the last two years the Social Security Administration (SSA) has worked toward a point where the ideas presented in this series could be implemented.
 On December 16, we deployed our first newly modernized application, DCPS2.